+Example:

-Example: Tournament A runs from Sunday to Wednesday and tournament B runs from Wednesday to Saturday in the same week, the dates for those tournaments are considered to overlap.
+Tournament A runs from Sunday to Wednesday and tournament B runs from Wednesday to Saturday in the same week.
+The dates for those tournaments overlap on the Wednesday.

 The dates will also be considered to overlap where the event in tournament A finishes on the Wednesday morning and the event in tournament B does not start until the Wednesday afternoon.

-A tournament is under no obligation to accommodate unreasonable scheduling requests from athletes to enable them to play in overlapping tournaments including athletes who have elected to play tournaments across different States/Territories.
-In addition, an athlete cannot retire, or withdraw from one tournament and compete an overlapping event once the draws are published for the overlapping event.
+A tournament is under no obligation to accommodate scheduling requests from athletes to enable them to play in overlapping tournaments, including athletes who have elected to play tournaments across different States/Territories.

+In addition, an athlete may not retire or fail to complete any of their matches from the first tournament in order to compete in an overlapping tournament, after the draws for the overlapping tournament are made public.

-An athlete may be able to participate in two tournaments at the same venue subject to prior approval by TA.
+An athlete may be able to participate in two tournaments that overlap, if the tournaments that take place at the same venue, subject to prior approval by TA.
 In this instance, the player must have completed his/her commitments to the previous week's tournaments before stepping on court for their first match of the following tournament.
-Neither tournament should have to alter their schedules to enable for this to happen.
+Neither tournament should have to alter their schedules to enable this to happen.